liriliri/webvn/README.md

 Currently, there is no doc here.

-As soon as the project is ready to launch, this blank park will be filled up :)
+As soon as the project is ready to launch, this blank part will be filled up :)